Gaussian lower bound for the Neumann Green function of ageneral parabolic operator: The parametrix method revisited

 From \eqref{2.9} we deduce in a straightforward manner that there exists $\delta >0$ such that

-By Theorem 11 in page 44 of \cite{Fr}, $E$ is positive.
-Moreover $E$ satisfies the following identity, usually called the reproducing property,
+By \cite[Theorem 11, page 44]{Fr}, $E$ is positive.
+Moreover, $E$ satisfies the following identity, usually called the reproducing property,

-We can now paraphrase the proof of Theorem 2.7 in page 334 of \cite{FS} to get a gaussian lower bound for $E$ when $0<t-\tau \leq \delta$.
-To pass from $t-\tau \leq \delta$ to $t-\tau \leq T$ one can use again a reproducing property argument.
+We can then paraphrase the proof of \cite[Theorem 2.7, page 334]{FS} to get a Gaussian lower bound for $E$ when $0<t-\tau \leq \delta$.
+To pass from $t-\tau \leq \delta$ to $t-\tau \leq T$, we use again an argument based on the reproducing property.
 We detail the same argument in the proof of Theorem \ref{theorem3.1}.

 We sum up our analysis in the following theorem.